Daughters of Darkness: 4K Remaster – Blue Underground (4k UHD/Blu-ray/CD Combo)

 Summary:

-Content wise, though, Daughters of Darkness takes inspiration from Elizabeth Báthory, a countess who tortured and killed hundreds of young girls and bathed in their blood.
-The result is a film that ultimately transcends its inspiration by creating one of cinema’s more unique vampire films.
+Content-wise, Daughters of Darkness draws inspiration from Elizabeth Báthory, a countess infamous for torturing and murdering hundreds of young girls and allegedly bathing in their blood.
+The film ultimately transcends its source material, resulting in one of cinema's most unique vampire narratives.

-Not to be overlooked when discussing Daughters of Darkness is the look of the film.
+The look of the film is important when discussing Daughters of Darkness.
 Every inch of every frame is exquisitely composed for maximum effect.
 Another area where the visuals excel is their use of color, specifically red and blue.
-And François de Roubaix’s hypnotic score reinforces the mood.
-Daughters of Darkness was one of the first films to introduce me to European cult cinema, and every time I revisit Daughters of Darkness, my appreciation for this extraordinary film increases.
+François de Roubaix’s hypnotic score enhances the film's atmosphere.
+Daughters of Darkness was among my first introductions to European cult cinema, and with each revisit, my appreciation for this extraordinary film deepens.

 Note about the 4K screenshots: It is not possible to make Dolby Vision or HDR10 screenshots that faithfully match the experience of watching a film in motion on a TV.
 Instead of not having any screenshots, all of the 4K screenshots are m2ts taken with a VLC player and lossless PNGs.